 encourages employers to share productivity gains with workers by co-funding wage increases.

 In 2020, two rounds of WCS payouts were disbursed — the usual main payout in March 2020, and a supplementary payout in June 2020 arising from the increase in co-funding ratio and qualifying wage ceiling announced at the Unity Budget.
 The payouts amounted to over S$1 billion for more than 95,000 employers.

 The next tranche of payouts will be available for eligible companies in March 2021 for qualifying wage increases in 2020.
 Employers do not need to apply for WCS payouts.
 Eligible firms will automatically be notified by the end of March 2021 of the amount of WCS payouts to be received.
-Find more info on the WCS here.
+You can find more info on the WCS.

 Singapore exports grow in 2020 despite COVID turmoil

 Singapore’s exports grew 4.3% during 2020 despite the economic recession caused by the lockdown, thanks to persistent global demand for semiconductors and pharmaceuticals that are the country’s key export products.

 In December 2020, exports of electronics products increased 13.7%, backed by integrated circuits as well as computer parts — demand for which is rising alongside accelerated digitalization during the pandemic.
 Semiconductor demand is projected to increase in 2021, according to the World Semiconductor Trade Statistics, which would continue to help Singapore’s exports.